-Write a Teacher Thank-You Note
+Write Your Teacher a Heartfelt Thank-You Note

 Good teachers help guide us to develop our potentials and embrace our strengths.
 Express your gratitude for your teacher with a heartfelt thank-you note.
 And maybe give them an inexpensive yet thoughtful gift to show your appreciation.